offensive-packaging/documentation/o-saft/index.md

        +ciphers

-           Show ciphers offered by local SSL implementation.

-           This commands prints the ciphers in a format like "openssl ciphers" does.
+           Show known ciphers in format like "openssl ciphers".
            It also accepts the  -v  and  -V  option.
-The  --legacy=TYPE option can be used as described for  +list  command.
            Use  +list  command for more information according ciphers.

        +list

            Show all ciphers supported by this tool.
-This includes cryptogrphic details of the cipher and some internal details about the rating.
+This includes cryptogrphic details of the cipher and some internal details.

-           In contrast to the  +ciphers  command,  +list  uses  TAB characters instead of spaces to seperate columns.
-It also prints table header lines by default.

            Different output formats are used for the  --legacy=*  option:
-             * --legacy=simple   tabular output of cipher values
+             * --legacy=simple   simple space-separated output
-             * --legacy=full     as  --legacy=simple  but more data
+             * --legacy=full     TAB-separated output with more data
+             * --legacy=owasp    simple output sorted according OWASP scoring
              * --legacy=openssl  output like with  +ciphers  command
              * --legacy=ssltest  output like "ssltest --list"